wp-plugins/laughing-squid-dashboard-widget/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Enjoy!, there are no settings for this.

+== Frequently Asked Questions ==

+= Is this part of the Laughing Squid Blog? =

+Nope, this is to provide status updates to the <a href="http://laughingsquid.us">Laughing Squid Web Hosting</a> customers that are using WordPress.

+== Screenshots ==

+1. Dashboard Widget in action

 == Changelog ==

 = 1.2 =